PRAGMATICS AND THE TEACHING OF ENGLISH LITERATUREAdriansyah A. Katili

 Do not make your contribution more informative than is required.

-Obeying this maxim, Howard must answer Willy’s question yes or no. To infer the utterance, we should take the context into consideration.
-The physical context is in Howard’s office.
-Willy is Howard’s employee; he works for Howard as a sales.
+Obeying this maxim, Howard must answer Willy's question with yes or no. To infer the utterance, we should consider the context.
+The physical context is in Howard's office.
+Willy is Howard's employee; he works for Howard as a sales.
 However, he cannot sell well now since he is old enough.
-Therefore, by that utterance, Howard seems to intend fire Willy.
-Notice his words “I think you need a good long rest, Willy.
+Therefore, by that utterance, Howard seems to intend to fire Willy.
+Notice his words "I think you need a good long rest, Willy.
 Long rest is undetermined duration, thus it means that Willy is fired.

-In term of speech act, Howard’s utterance in the level of illocutionary act is an act of firing Willy.
-He has the authority of performing such act since he is Willy’s employer.
+In terms of speech act, Howard's utterance in the level of illocutionary act is an act of firing Willy.
+He has the authority of performing such an act since he is Willy's employer.
 Unlike that illocutionary act intend implicitly, the following is stated explicitly:

 WILLY: But I gotta earn money, Howard.
 I’m in no position to –

 HOWARD: Where are your sons?
 Why don't your sons give you a hand?

 WILLY: They're working on a very big deal.
 (Pp. 65)